athai1196/AnthonyThai/README.md

 ### 📈 Featured Projects

-1. **[Engagement Analysis between TikTok and Instagram]** - [Short description of the project.](https://github.com/athai1196/Engagement-Analysis-between-TikTok-and-Instagram)
+1. **[Engagement Analysis between TikTok and Instagram]** - [To understand the relationship between the number of followers and the engagement rate of influencers on TikTok and Instagram.](https://github.com/athai1196/Engagement-Analysis-between-TikTok-and-Instagram)
 2. **[Iris Data Analysis]** - [Clustering analysis of the Iris dataset](https://github.com/athai1196/Iris-Data-Analysis/tree/main)

 [...more projects]